So Now You Want to Compete?

 Now you need to enter a show!

 • Because most shows usually need to be entered at least six weeks before they happen, they have a closing date.
 If it is a weekend show - and you wish to camp at the show, then you need to enter as soon as the schedule comes out as the camping often fills up very quickly.
 Schedules can be found on the Show Diary at www.agilitynet.co.uk.
-Alternatively you can register with IShowServices at www.ishowservices.com and enter many shows on-line.
+Alternatively you can register with IShowServices at www.ishowservices.com or Agility shows on line and enter many shows.

 • All new handlers and their dogs start at Grade 1.
 You can enter as many classes as the schedule allows that are for your dog's height and grade.